melissamonroe/VBA-Challenge/README.md

 ## Project Details

-- This VBA a script will loop through all the stocks for one year and output the following information:
+- The VBA script will loop through all the stocks for one year and output the following information:

   - The ticker symbol.